jordijoangimenez/Tech/pages/5g-media-streaming/overview_5gms.md

 **Data collection, reporting and exposure** | 3GPP TS 26.501 4.0.12 | 3GPP TS 26.501 5.11 | 3GPP TS 26.510 + 26.512

 ## Creation of Provisioning Session
 Note that before the required features of the 5GMS System can be used by 5GMS Clients, they are first provisioned by a 5GMS Application Provider creating one or more _Provisioning Sessions_.
 The 5GMSd Application Provider can then specify one or more 5GMSd features in the Provisioning Session.

+The Provisioning Session information may include Content Hosting Configurations, Content Preparation Templates, Server Certificates, Policy Templates, a Consumption Reporting Configuration, Metrics Reporting Configurations, Edge Resources Configurations and Event Data Processing Configurations.

 ## Retrieval of Service Access Information
 The Service Access Information is the set of parameters and addresses which are needed by the 5GMSd Client to activate and control the reception of a downlink streaming session, and to report service/content consumption and/or QoE metrics.